 Name

-Type (one of the defined atomic types such as Int16, String, etc., or a child attribute container)
+Type (one of the defined atomic types such as Int16, String, etc.), or a child attribute container

 Vector of values

 One or more Namespaces (optional)

 This differs slightly from DAP2 Attributes because the namespace feature has been added, although clients can choose to ignore it.
 For more about namespaces, refer to Section ?.
 The intent of including the namespace information is to simplify interactions with semantic web applications where certain schemas or standards have formal definitions of attributes.